HexalCCG/hexal/card-design/element-earth.md

 	Cost: none
 	Cast this when you declare a counterattack.
 Give your counterattacking creatures +2 attack this turn.

+Spell, Reaction - **Evolve Scales**
+	Cost: 1 Earth
+	Cast when a friendly creature is attacked.
+Give it +0 / +4 until the end of the turn.

-## Item - Instant
+## Item - Instantaneous

-Item, Instant - **Hexed Arrow**
+Item, Instantaneous - **Hexed Arrow**
 	Cost: none
 	You cannot play this item and a creature on the same turn.
 Deal 1 damage to a target creature, and if you do, destroy the creature.

+Item, Instantaneous - **Fertiliser**
+	Cost: 1 Earth
+	Search your deck for an Earth enchantment.
+Reveal and draw it.
+The next Earth enchantment you play this turn costs 1 less Earth mana.

 ## Item - Permanent

 Item, Permanent - **Chevaux de Frise**
 	Cost: channel 3 Earth
 	At the start of your opponent's battle phase, you may select one friendly creature.
-If that creature is attacked this turn, any attacker takes 1 damage in addition to normal combat damage.
+That creature gains +1 attack until the end of the turn, but cannot counterattack.

 ## Item - Equipped

 Item, Equipped - **Living Spear**
 	Cost: channel 1 Earth
 	Equip to a friendly creature.
-Creatures equipped with this gain +1 attack.
+It has +1 attack.
 When the creature equipping this is destroyed, summon this card as a 1 / 1 (Earth) Living Spear creature.

 Item, Equipped - **Flower Crown**
 	Cost: none
 	Equip to a friendly creature.
-That creature becomes Earth as long as it has this equipped.
+It becomes Earth.
 Draw a card.